vuanhle/vuanhle.github.io/index.md

 ![World Action Models Framework](assets/img/wam.png)

-I design generative models and apply them to scientific domains.
+I design safe generative models and apply them to scientific domains.
 My research is distributed across three main directions:

 * **Responsible AI & Constrained Optimization:** I study how to guarantee hard constraint satisfaction within generative architectures.
 I am also interested in exploring how we can automatically discover and extract these underlying constraints/rules from data using invariant learning.
-* **AI4Science.**
+* **AI4Science:** I am driven to solve scientific problems in bio-modelling, computational medicine, and agent trajectory / control.

 I’m always happy to connect with researchers working in the same direction.